Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Klt Calabi-Yau surfaces

 Next, we assume that $Y$ is a K3 surface or an Enriques surface.
-Let us show that the determinant $d$ of the intersection matrix of $E$ is not divisible by $p$.
+We show that the determinant $d$ of the intersection matrix of $E$ is not divisible by $p$.
 For the sake of contradiction, we assume that $d$ is divisible by $p$.
-Since the determinant of the intersection matrix of a rational double point of type $A_n$, (resp.~$D_n$, $E_6$, $E_7$, $E_8$) is equal to $(-1)^n(n+1)$ (resp.~$(-1)^n4,~3,-2,1$), it follows from the assumption of $p>19$ that $X$ has an $A_{np-1}$-singularity for some $n\in\Z_{>0}$.
-Hence we have $\rho(Y)\geq np\geq 23$, a contradiction since the Picard rank of a K3 surface (resp.~ an Enrique surface) is at most $22$ (resp.~$10$) (see \cite[Chapter 17, 2.4]{K3book} and \cite[Section 3]{BMIII} for example).
+Since the determinant of the intersection matrix of a rational double point of type $A_n$ (resp.~$D_n$, $E_6$, $E_7$, $E_8$) is equal to $(-1)^n(n+1)$ (resp.~$(-1)^n4,~3,-2,1$), it follows from the assumption of $p>19$ that $X$ has an $A_{np-1}$-singularity for some $n\in\Z_{>0}$.
+Hence we have $\rho(Y)\geq np\geq 23$.
+This is a contradiction because the Picard rank of a K3 surface is at most $22$ by \cite[Chapter 17, 2.4]{K3book} and that of an Enriques surface is at most $10$ by \cite[Section 3]{BMIII}.
 Thus $d$ is not divisible by $p$ and \cite[Theorems 1.2 and 1.3]{Gra} shows that $\pi_{*}\Omega_Y=\Omega^{[1]}_{X}$.
 Then we obtain